Five Years After Citizens United, Signs of a Backlash

 In the longer term, the Open Society Foundations and its grantees are working to correct the flawed understandings of the constitution that led to Citizens United and other recent decisions that have allowed the voices of the privileged few to overwhelm those of everyday citizens.
 This work aims to challenge the court’s current cramped constitutional interpretation while advancing an alternative—one that would foster a vibrant democracy with a breadth of viewpoints and voices represented.

 The coalition of people working for change keeps growing.
 Over 130 organizations have signed onto a simple statement of principles: our democracy should be a place where everyone participates and everyone’s voice is heard; where everyone knows who is buying influence in our elections and government; and where politicians play by common-sense rules and are held accountable with enforceable penalties to deter bad behavior.

 Those signatories are joined by an ever-increasing number of small-business owners, unions, civil rights organizations, environmentalists—and yes, former conservative political operatives—in calling for an end to the overwhelmingly dominant role wealthy individuals and corporations have come to play in American politics.
 Their work may help make #betterpolitics the next big Twitter hashtag.

-Sarah Knight is acting director of the Democracy Team for Open Society-U.S.
+Sarah Knight is director of the Democracy Team for Open Society-U.S.